-- 5. The CMO assesses the eligibility of the mitigation activity based on criteria developed according to the processes outlined as "Identifying eligible activities" within this Manual and sends the assessment to the technical advisory team within the CMAB for review and advice.
-The technical advisory team provides feedback to the CMO. - 6.
+- 6. The CMO assesses the eligibility of the mitigation activity based on criteria developed according to the processes outlined as "Identifying eligible activities" within this Manual. - 7.
 If the decision is positive, an eligibility letter is sent to the MAP through a designated communications channel and the activity is registered as "eligible" by the CMO.
 If there is a negative outcome, the MAPs may appeal the decision within the stipulated timeline.
-Under both circumstances, the MAP will be provided with feedback on the submission along with the decision. - The letter of eligibility received by the MAP does not guarantee that the MAIN will qualify for approval and authorization.
-It only signifies that the CMO has been notified of the interest and the MAIN can now proceed with MADD development.
+Under both circumstances, the MAP will be provided with feedback on the submission along with the decision. - 8.
+The letter of eligibility received by the MAP does not guarantee that the MAIN will qualify for approval and authorisation.
+It only signifies that the CMO has been notified of the interest, and the MAIN can now proceed with MADD development.

-Submission of the Mitigation Activity Design Document (MADD) for validation by VVB
+Submission of the Mitigation Activity Design Document (MADD) for validation by VVB independent entity approved by Nigeria2 to validate the mitigation activity design documentation (MADD) for the corresponding sector.

-8. The MAP carries out the design and development of the mitigation activity using approved methodology and submits it to the CMO for validation and registration.
+9. The MAP carries out the design and development of the mitigation activity using approved methodology and submits it to the CMO for validation and registration.
 The MAP also hires an

-- independent entity approved by Nigeria to validate the mitigation activity design documentation (MADD) for the corresponding sector. - 9.
-Following a positive validation by the independent entity, a formal communication and the validation report would be sent to the Carbon Market Office for approval through the designated channel of communication.
+10. Following a positive validation by the independent entity, a formal communication and the validation report would be sent to the Carbon Market Office for approval through the designated channel of communication.
 This may be accompanied by some additional requests for information to be defined in an approval request template by the CMO.

-Approval of MADD and authorization of participants by Nigeria
+Approval of MADD and authorisation of participants by Nigeria

-- 10. The 'Approval request' template includes a request for authorization of participants and approval of mitigation activities, following the requirements for authorizing the participants and approval of mitigation activity.
-If it is deemed to be aligned with Nigeria's requirements, an approval letter will be sent to the MAP using the designated communication channel and the mitigation activity status is then updated on the registry as "approved" by the CMO. - 11.
-The mitigation activity is approved, and the MAP is simultaneously authorized as a "participant" in the activity. - 12.
+- 11. The 'Approval request' template includes a request for authorisation of participants and approval of mitigation activities, following the requirements for authorising the participants and approval of mitigation activities.
+If it is deemed to be aligned with Nigeria's requirements, an approval letter will be sent to the MAP using the designated communication channel and the mitigation activity status is then updated on the registry as "approved" by the CMO. - 12.
+The mitigation activity is approved, and the MAP is simultaneously authorised as a "participant" in the activity. - 13.
 The issuing of a letter of 'Approval and Authorization' at this stage would only mean that the project is approved and registered.
-The letter authorizing participants is not a guarantee and does not create a legitimate expectation for ITMO authorization.
+The letter authorising participants is not a guarantee and does not create a legitimate expectation for ITMO authorisation.